 Throughout two years in the MICU, Sophia often worked 12-hour night shifts for six to seven days in a row.

 After deciding she didn’t want to spend her career in a hospital, Sophia looked for other alternatives.
-Particularly, alternatives that combined her love for traveling with nursing.
+Ideally, alternatives that combined her love for traveling with nursing.

-She applied to the Peace Corps and was accepted mid-summer 2017.
+This led her to look into joining the Peace Corps.
+She applied to volunteer with them and was accepted mid-summer 2017.

 Starting February 2018, Sophia is spending the next two years in Guatemala working as a maternal and child health specialist.